SaadAhmedGit/DSA-Project-Document/Neo4j/readme.md

 Your task is to read this file and create nodes for that particular type, loading the data from the CSV.
 The user would provide you with the label he is going to give to these type of nodes, e.g in this case the nodes are of employee type, and the path to the csv file from which you should load the nodes.

-Merge: Merge would take the label of two type of nodes and the relation that exist between them along with the attribute it exists on the basis of and would add an edge between the two given type of nodes.
-For example to state that Dhawan plays for India, we can do the following:
+The CREATE command can also take the labels of two types of nodes and the relationship that exists between them, along with the attribute on which it is based.
+It will add an edge between the two given types of nodes.
+For example, to state that Dhawan plays for India, we can use the following:

 ```cypher
 CREATE (Dhawan:player{name: "Shikar Dhawan", YOB: 1985, POB: "Delhi"})